babylonchain/finality-provider/docs/finality-provider-export.md

 and submitting finality signatures.
 To just create one finality provider and export his information, there is no need to connect to babylon chain, just initialize the working directory for the finality provider config.
-This config is needed to define the `[dbconfig]` where it is set the path and database configurations.
 To initialize the fpd work directory, run `fpd init`.
 It creates in the default home location, unless `--home` flag is specified.

 ```shell
 $ fpd init --home ./export-fp/fpd